 Our markets and our operations possess and, indeed, have demonstrated considerable resilience against the effects of the pandemic.
+During 2021, the impact on sales and the need for remediating costs associated with the pandemic have lessened, particularly from the heavily-impacted second quarter of 2020.
 The company sustained the accommodation of its operations to the virus environment, continuing without significant disruption to serve its franchisees and other professional customers as they performed their essential work, while taking what it believes to be appropriate measures to ensure the health and safety of its people.
 Throughout the pandemic, Snap-on has generally maintained its workforce and manufacturing capacity, as well as its investments in brand building and product development.
 As the global supply chain inefficiencies and associated cost increases caused by the COVID-19 pandemic have developed, the company has taken steps to ensure access to raw materials, components and purchased finished goods, and to provide for counterbalancing price and efficiency offsets.
 See also Part I, Item 1A: Risk Factors - Risk related to COVID-19 and Other Infectious Diseases.